Darwish-md/State-Exam-2023/Topic-11.md

    - Each bucket is then sorted individually, either using another sorting algorithm or recursively applying bucket sort.
    - After sorting each bucket, the elements are concatenated to form the final sorted array.
    - Bucket sort has a time complexity of O(n) on average but can degrade to O(n^2) in the worst case if the elements are unevenly distributed.
+   - Bucket sort can achieve linear time complexity when the input elements are uniformly distributed across the buckets and the number of buckets is proportional to the input size.

 *Example:*
 ```
 Consider an unsorted array: [0.82, 0.37, 0.64, 0.15, 0.79]